Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/ldc-appeal-form-journey.md

 condition: () => shouldDisplayGridReference(response, config);
 ```

-- boolean `/green-belt/` Is the appeal site in a green belt?
 - radio `/inspector-need-access/` Will an inspector need to access your land or property?
 - radio `/health-safety-issues/` Health and safety issues
 - single-line-input `/reference-number/` What is the application reference number?